eladnava/mailgen/README.md

 ## Custom Themes

-If you want to supply your own custom theme or add a new built-in theme to Mailgen, check out [THEME.md](THEME.md) for instructions.
+If you want to supply your own custom theme or add a new built-in theme, check out [THEME.md](THEME.md) for instructions.

 ## Go-To Actions